 Our Countdown to Valentine’s Day Calendar was another big hit with the littles.

-We also recently created one for my parents for the month of December so they would have something to look forward to in the days leading up to Christmas.
-They loved it as well!
+We also recently created one for my parents for the month of December.
+That way, they would have something to look forward to in the days leading up to Christmas.
+They loved it!

 We usually do all 14 days leading up to Valentine’s Day.
 But you could also do 7 days of fun leading up to any holiday from birthdays to anniversaries to Halloween if you like.